devtron-labs/devtron/docs/user-guide/creating-application/config-approval.md

 ## Changing the Configuration Values

+{% hint style="info" %}
+Only a super-admin, manager, and admin can edit the configuration values.
+{% endhint %}

-Let's say you wish to edit the deployment template of your environment (as an override)
+Let's assume you are the application admin and you wish to edit the deployment template of your environment (as an override).

 1. Go to the `App Configuration` tab.